 One of the most common causes of Florida intersection accidents is a failure to properly stop at a red light.
 Florida Statute 316.075 states: "Vehicular traffic facing a steady red signal shall stop before entering the crosswalk on the near side of the intersection or, if none, then before entering the intersection and shall remain standing until a green indication is shown."Common Causes of Intersection Accidents

 There are many potential causes of a Florida intersection accident.
 A few of the most common causes for intersection collisions are:

 - Distracted Driver: Looking at a cell phone to make a phone call or send a text message means that you are not looking at the road.
-Distracted driving is a growing problem in Florida and it leads to numerous accidents everyday.
+Distracted driving is a growing problem in Florida, and it leads to numerous accidents every day.
 Distracted drivers are especially likely to make a mistake at a street intersection.

 - Fatigued Driving: Recent studies have shown that fatigued driving can be as dangerous as drunken driving.

-- Poorly Designed Intersections: Some intersections are more dangerous then others.
+- Poorly Designed Intersections: Some intersections are more dangerous than others.
 Some intersections have limited visibility issues or are poorly designed.
 In such cases, the governing body in charge of the design and upkeep of the intersection may be held accountable for the damages.

 - Excessive Speeding: Florida Statute 316.183 makes it illegal to break the speed limit.
 Drivers who excessively speed have an increased risk of not being able to stop at an intersection.